Self-Paced EMT Course

 Plan to spend about 3 months working on the online course part-time.
 This is a pace of about 4 chapters per week.
 Some students have completed it in as little as a month.

-Once you’ve finished the online training and would like to continue with the hands-on portion of the course, you’ll need to attend skills training.
-Choose from Skill Week (7 consecutive full days) or Evening Skills (evening classes over several weeks).
+Once you’ve finished the online training and would like to continue with the hands-on portion of the course, you’ll need to attend Part 2: Skill Week, which takes place over 6 consecutive days.

 What are the computer requirements?

 The same as you would need to watch videos on the internet.
 Our students have been taking our courses online for over ten years, so you need a strong and stable internet connection and a device such as a laptop/desktop is recommended.

 Which online learning platform is used?

 How much of the course is online?

 Part 1 consists of 100+ hours of self-paced learning through our online course.
 This learning includes reading/studying the textbook, watching video presentations, and completing quizzes and exams.
 There are no specific times you must be online – you can access the material 24/7!

 How will I interact with instructors online?